The correct position size—how much stock you buy for a trade— is based on a formula, NOT how convinced we are a trade will work out.

 That’s it.
 That’s your position for the stock trade.

-Here’s an example based on an explosive Cup and Handle trade that occurred in a Canadian stock I was trading.
+Here’s an example based on an explosive Cup and Handle trade that occurred in a Canadian stock.
 The top of the green box represents my target price.
 The bottom of the red box is my stop loss.

 Charts from TradingView.